ARM-software/abi-aa/aapcs64/aapcs64.rst

 - The heap.

-- The stack.
+- Stacks, with one stack for each thread.

+Each category of memory can contain multiple individual regions.
+These individual regions do not need to be contiguous and regions of one memory class can be interspersed with regions of another memory class.

 Writable static data may be further sub-divided into initialized, zero-initialized and uninitialized data.
-Except for the stack there is no requirement for each class of memory to occupy a single contiguous region of memory.
-A process must always have some code and a stack, but need not have any of the other categories of memory.

 The heap is an area (or areas) of memory that are managed by the process itself (for example, with the C malloc function).
 It is typically used for the creation of dynamic data objects.

+Each individual stack must occupy a single, contiguous region of memory.
+However, as noted above, multiple stacks do not need to be organized contiguously.

+A process must always have access to code and stacks, but need not have access to any of the other categories of memory.

 A conforming program must only execute instructions that are in areas of memory designated to contain code.

 Memory addresses
 ^^^^^^^^^^^^^^^^